 We are subject to a variety of laws and regulations concerning the protection of health and the environment.
 The particular environmental laws and regulations that apply to any given development site vary significantly according to the site's location and environmental condition, the present and former uses of the site and the nature of the adjoining properties.
 Environmental laws and conditions may result in delays, may cause us to incur substantial compliance and other costs and can prohibit or severely restrict project development activity in environmentally-sensitive regions or areas.
 Although the environmental investigations conducted by local environmental authorities have not revealed any environmental liability that we believe would have a material adverse effect on our business, financial condition or results of operations to date, it is possible that these investigations did not reveal all environmental liabilities and that there are material environmental liabilities of which we are unaware.
-We cannot assure you that future environmental investigations will not reveal material environmental liability.
-Also, we cannot assure you that the PRC or U.S. government will not change the existing laws and regulations or impose additional or stricter laws or regulations, the compliance of which may cause us to incur significant capital expenditure.
+We cannot assure you that future environmental investigations or impose additional or stricter laws or regulations, the compliance of which may cause us to incur significant capital expenditure.
 See "ITEM 4.
 INFORMATION ON THE COMPANY-B. Business Overview-Environmental Matters."